The word Halal translates from Arabic to English as “permissible". In Islam, all food is Halal or permissible, excluding a few foods. (Non-Halal Food)

 Muslims believe that in order to have permission to take the life of the animals, there must be a need or purpose and permission needs to be taken from The Giver of that life.

 The Halal slaughter starts with giving a drink of water to the animal while gently speaking to it and handling it gently.
 Then the animal is maneuvered to the ground, laying it on its left side, and preferably facing the direction of Makkah.
 Legs should be free to move and help pump the blood from the body after it has been slaughtered.
 A very sharp blade that has been sharpened away from the sight of the animal should be used and no other animal should be present to witness the slaughtering.
 The name of Allah must be mentioned, prior to the slaughtering.
-Then in a swift and scientifically proven, nearly pain-free one or two slices, the animal is slaughtered.
+Then in a swift one or two slices, the animal is slaughtered.

 To read a more detailed description of the science behind halal slaughter, check out this website.